srps/philoagents-course/README.md

 ## 👔 Dataset

-To impersonate our philosophers agents, with real-world knowledge, we will populate their long-term memory with data from:
+To impersonate our philosopher agents with real-world knowledge, we will populate their long-term memory with data from:
 - Wikipedia
 - The Stanford Encyclopedia of Philosophy

-You don't have to download anything explictly.
+You don't have to download anything explicitly.
 While populating the long-term memory, the `philoagents-api` application will download the data from the internet automatically.

 ## 🚀 Getting Started